BeauDiamondAI/nova-site/src/components/SectionWhoWeServe/AudienceCardOldcss.md

   height: auto;
   min-height: 320px;
   background: rgba(255, 255, 255, 0.08);
-  /* Border and box-shadow are controlled by inline styles */ /* The expansion animation is handled by the CSS transition */ }
+  /* Border and glow will be set via inline styles for proper colors */ }

 /* Subtle Glass Shimmer - Only on active cards */